hallzy/generate-vacation-schedules/README.md

 Answer the questions that you are prompted for with numbers only.

 When the script is done, a statement that says "Done!" will appear.
+This should only take a few seconds.

 At this point a file called "schedule.txt" will be on you desktop screen.
 You can close the terminal and open this text file to see the schedules that fit